Leigh Arriane Buendia

 02

 Data-heavy screens lacked focusThe Employee Masterlist displayed a 10-column table spanning 3,854 rows with only a single "Show by Employee Status" filter and a basic search bar.
 There were no advanced filters, no column prioritization, and no way to surface the information that mattered most for a given task.
-The table showed everything — Employee ID, Fullname, Company, Designation, Group, Department, Division, Position, Employment Status, and Actions — regardless of context.
+The table showed everything: Employee ID, Fullname, Company, Designation, Group, Department, Division, Position, Employment Status, and Actions.

 03